 The Difference Between a Slip and a Relapse: Are They the Same or Not?

 Are you wondering about the difference between a slip and a relapse?
-Although many people consider them the same thing, there is definitely a difference.
+Although many people consider them the same thing, there is a difference.
 A relapse involves abandoning sobriety and returning to a pretreatment lifestyle of drinking and drugging.
-A slip, on the other hand, means the substance abuser resumes drinking or drugging for a short period of time, typically a few hours or a day, and then returns to treatment and/or resumes a sober lifestyle.
+A slip, on the other hand, means the substance abuser resumes drinking or drugging for a short period, typically a few hours or a day, and then returns to treatment and/or resumes a sober lifestyle.

 Do Most Recovering Substance Abusers Slip or Relapse?